 Trump’s initial, bad proposal was to act as though the federal government were just a bankrupt company.
 This highlights Trump’s terrible leadership mentality: being a CEO is a vastly different experience than being a president.
 Nation states, after all, do not care about profit, but power and security.

-Nearly $12.5 trillion of the US debt is owned by the US itself — half a trillion to Social Security and other federal trust funds, half a trillion to individual Americans, states and cities, and the rest to the Federal Reserve, which has used debt as an inflation controller.
-To offer to pay back the US itself less than its owed is pure insanity and demonstrates how much different national debt is from personal debt.
+Nearly $12.5 trillion of the American debt is owned by America itself — half a trillion to Social Security and other federal trust funds, half a trillion to individual Americans, states and cities, and the rest to the Federal Reserve, which has used debt as an inflation controller.
+To offer to pay back America itself less than its owed is pure insanity and demonstrates how much different national debt is from personal debt.
 This is like if you could borrow money from yourself to pay your today bills and not only would you get away with it, but everyone would encourage you to do so.

 Of course, personal debt doesn’t and can’t work that way.
 But national debt can.
 National debt is far more artificial than personal debt.
 When a state not only produces money but also decides to allow itself to go into debt, the rules get wonky.